mlandis/phyddle/tensor_data/README.md

 # Tensor data

-This directory contains formatted versions of the raw data for tensor datasets.
+The `tensor_data` directory contains formatted versions of the raw data for tensor datasets.
 Subdirectories represent different pipeline projects.

 Raw datasets are categorized into different "tree-size" classes, which defines the number of columns in the compact phylo-state tensors.
 Possible tree-size classes are defined by the `'tree_size'` setting.
 Each individual dataset (a tree and character matrix pair) describing $n$ species is assigned to the largest tree-size class $m$ such that $n \leq m$.